EpsilonSolutions/netscaler-command-reference/docs/dns/dns-policy/dns-policy.md

 You can create custom actions by using the add dns action command in the CLI or the DNS > Actions > Create DNS Action dialog box in the NetScaler configuration utility.

 <b>cacheBypass</b>
-By pass dns cache for this.NOTE: This attribute is deprecated.This is deprecated attribute.
-Please use -actionName
+By pass dns cache for this.

 <b>activePolicy</b>
 Indicates whether policy is bound or not.